SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 ## 2.1.
 ReVanced manager does not install

-- not enough storage space
+- Not enough storage space, check that you have ≥1GB to be on the safe side

-- bad APK, download again
+- Bad APK, download again

-- signature mismatch, delete old manager and install (WARNING: this deletes keystore, you may want to export it first)
+- Signature mismatch, delete old manager and install (WARNING: this deletes keystore, you may want to export it first)

 ## 2.2.
 What is the latest supported / suggested Youtube apk version?